congduytran12/Spam-Detection/README.md

-# RoBERTa based SMS Spam Detection
+# RoBERTa-based SMS Spam Detection
 Spam messages often contain harmful links or phishing scams, posing serious risks to organizations and their users.
 Adopting our RoBERTa-based spam detection system can significantly strengthen an organization's security measures.
 This system proficiently identifies and eliminates spam messages, providing an additional security layer that protects organizations from potential financial losses, legal issues, and damage to their reputation.

 ## Dataset